EarthToAbigail/SonicPi-Workshops/Conditional-Statements/Exercises.md

 * We close the `if-else statement` with `end`
 * We close the `do loop` with `end`

-Before you go on with solving the next exercise, let's look at a more exciting version of something you can do with conditional statements :smirk: Go ahead and paste this code in a SonicPi buffer and listen to it! :smile:
+Before you go on with solving the next exercises, let's look at a more exciting version of something you can do with conditional statements :smirk: Go ahead and paste this code in a SonicPi buffer and listen to it! *(don't forget to change the value of the section variable as indicated in the comment in the code)* :grinning:

 ```
 # Time Traveler - Earth To Abigail